Academic regulation I-14 - Academic fraud

 At this meeting, the student has the right to be accompanied by a person of their choice.
 The person accompanying the student is there to provide support and can, therefore, assist the student during the meeting keeping in mind that the exchange is, first and foremost, between the faculty and the student.
 The person in charge of handling the accelerated process for cases of academic fraud can also be accompanied during the meeting.
-In advance of the meeting, each party must provide the other party with the name of any accompanying person at least 24 hours prior to the scheduled meeting.
+Each party must provide the other party with the name of any accompanying person at least 24 hours prior to the scheduled meeting.

 The student has two (2) working days after the meeting to sign and return the agreement to the person responsible for the accelerated process.

-8. The accelerated process for an allegation of academic fraud should be completed within fifteen (15) working days of the date the allegation is made.
+13. The accelerated process for an allegation of academic fraud should be completed within seventeen (17) working days of the date the allegation is communicated to the student.

 * The student does not reply to emails or return phone calls or tries to unduly prolong the process.